 (E) Annual Report

-(1) Not later than February 15 each year, the Ombudsman shall submit to Congress a report on activities under this part.
+(1) Not later than July 30 each year, the Ombudsman shall submit to Congress a report on activities under this part and part B.

 (2) Each report under paragraph (1) shall set forth the following:

 (a) The number and types of complaints, grievances, and requests for assistance received by the Ombudsman under this part during the preceding year.

 (b) An assessment of the most common difficulties encountered by claimants and potential claimants under this part during the preceding year.

 (3) The first report under paragraph (1) shall be the report submitted in 2006.